microsoft/PartsUnlimited/index.md

 PartsUnlimited will walk you through implementing DevOps practices using Visual Studio Team Services.

-[Click here](https://github.com/Microsoft/PartsUnlimitedMRP) for the related Parts Unlimited Manufacturing Resource Planning (MRP) application.It will show you how to use Visual Studio Team Services with a Java based application.
+[Click here](https://github.com/Microsoft/PartsUnlimitedMRP) for the related Parts Unlimited Manufacturing Resource Planning (MRP) application.
+It will show you how to use Visual Studio Team Services with a Java based application.

 <div class="tech-button">